 But a Golden Razz Berry will fill up your Pokémon's motivation completely?

 Correct.
-If you manage to get a Golden Razz Berry by defeating a Raid Boss, you can either us it to catch a very hard to catch Pokémon or you can feed it to a Pokémon on a Gym to fully restore its motivation.
+If you manage to get a Golden Razz Berry by defeating a Raid Boss, you can use it to catch a very hard to catch Pokémon, or you can feed it to a Pokémon on a Gym to fully restore its Motivation.
+While this can be a way to hold onto a Gym currently under attack, it is quite costly and your rivals can stagger their attacks if there are three or more of them, preventing even a Golden Razz from keeping your hold on a Gym.

 You can now feed Berries remotely to any Gym that has one of your Pokémon on it.

 - Tap the Menu button, bottom middle.
-(Looks like a a Poké Ball.)
+(Looks like a Poké Ball.)

 - Tap the Pokemon button, bottom left.
 (Looks like a Pikachu.)